 About the Rhinoceros Hornbill

-The rhinoceros hornbill is a large species of forest hornbill (Bucerotidae).
-In captivity it can live for up to 35 years.
-It is found in lowland and montane, tropical and subtropical climates and in mountain rain forests up to 1,400 metres in Borneo, Sumatra, Java, the Malay Peninsula, Singapore, and southern Thailand.
+The rhinoceros hornbill is a large species of forest hornbill.
+In captivity, it can live for up to 35 years.
+It is found in lowland and montane, tropical and subtropical climates and in mountain rain forests up to 1,400 metres in the Malay Peninsula from southern Thailand; and the islands of Singapore, Borneo, Sumatra and Java.

 Source: Wikipedia